veraison/swid/CONTRIBUTING.md

 # Veraison components - contribution guidelines

-Contributions to this project are welcomed.
+Contributions to this project are welcome.
 We request that you read through the guidelines before getting started.

 ## Contributor License Agreement